freenas/freenas-docs/userguide/sharing.rst

 From macOS
 ^^^^^^^^^^^^^

-To mount the NFS volume from a macOS client, click on :menuselection:`Go --> Connect to Server`.
+To mount the NFS volume from a macOS client, go to :menuselection:`Go --> Connect to Server`.
 In the :guilabel:`Server Address` field, enter *nfs://* followed by the IP address of the %brand% system and the name of the